Grant Mitchell (EastEnders): Volatile marriage to Tiffany

 From 1996 to 1998 viewers were gripped by Grant's combustible marriage to Tiffany Raymond (played by Martine McCutcheon).
 Their relationship was a typical portrayal of unrequited love on Tiffany's side and was fraught with tragedy and drama.
 For Grant it was more a marriage of convenience, allowing him access to his daughter, Courtney.
 Grant's poor treatment of Tiffany included physical and emotional abuse and two affairs, one of which was with her mother Louise (played by Carol Harrison) and the other with Lorraine Wicks (played by Jacqueline Leonard).
 Their volatile relationship made headlines in July 1997 amid reports that EastEnders bosses were considering airing a highly controversial storyline that saw Tiffany brutally raped by Grant.
 The plot, which was slated to be aired on Christmas Day 1997, evoked high criticism from female MPs and children's groups, TV clean-up campaigners and church officials, who were all expressive in unanimous condemnation about the BBC's "cynical ploy to win the seasonal ratings war over arch-rival Coronation Street."
-Labour MP Anne Clywd suggested that the BBC should "reconsider" and Michelle Elliott, director of the children's charity Kidscape, said: "This is an appalling, outrageous, utterly nauseous example of rape for ratings."
+Labour MP Ann Clwyd suggested that the BBC should "reconsider" and Michelle Elliott, director of the children's charity Kidscape, said: "This is an appalling, outrageous, utterly nauseous example of rape for ratings."
 Reports also alleged that actor Ross Kemp was not happy about the plot either and threatened to quit the role unless the scripts were altered.
 Subsequently, the plot never came to fruition.

 The following year EastEnders topped the ratings at Christmas 1998 when Grant was accused of the attempted murder of Tiffany, and the following Monday 15.7 million viewers tuned in to see Grant make a first court appearance.
 The year finally culminated with the death of Tiffany – killed in a motor accident, while trying to reclaim her daughter from Grant.
 22 million viewers tuned in to see Grant and Tiffany's final clash on New Year's Eve 1998.